 I’ve got a thought exercise for you.
 Imagine every single whiskey you love, gone from shelves: no Wild Turkey 101, no Rare Breed, no Russell’s Reserve Single Barrel.
-And let’s not limit it to just Wild Turkey: no Evan Williams Bottled in Bond, no Eagle Rare, no Knob Creek.
+And let’s not limit it to just Wild Turkey: no Evan Williams, no Eagle Rare, no Knob Creek.
 It’s all gone, never to be seen again.
 Which bottles would you miss the most?
 Forget about rarity or valuation.
 Which whiskeys would you miss sipping the most?

 If you’re honest with yourself, I think you’ll find the majority of expressions making your list aren’t necessarily difficult to find.
 They’re probably not expensive either.
 They’re the bourbon and rye whiskeys you appreciate more often than any others: your fundamentals, your old reliables, your “dailys.”
 Sometimes these expressions change, but we all have our longstanding mainstays.